 When it comes to console or PC games, in-game pop up ads are much less common.
 Instead, brands advertise their products with in-game ads on billboards or game menus,or even through sponsored product placements.

 But there’s another way brands blend advertising with gaming, known as advergaming, that we’ll look at today.

 Rather than advertising brands through in-game ads, advergames involve building an entire game around a specific brand as a means of advertising.
 Building a game around a brand helps develop brand personality and create a link between positive emotions felt when playing a game, and the brand that created it.

 Advergames have progressed from the earliest days of video games, through many different eras and types of console.
 Now, almost all advergames are mobile games.
 There are a few different reasons for this.

 Mobile games are:

 Another marketing technique that’s often confused with advergaming is gamification.
-There’s an important distinction between the two, but both play their own important role in modern digital marketing.
+There’s an important distinction between the two, but both play their own important role in modern digital promotions and marketing.

 Advergaming: “Building a game around a brand to encourage interaction with new and potential customers”

-Gamification: “Building elements of games and gaming into other parts of the brand and customer experience to make them more enticing”
+Gamification: “Building elements of games and gaming into other part of the brand and customer experience to make them more enticing”

 Singapore-based ecommerce giant Lazada is well known for its heavy use of gamification throughout its app and shopping experience.